-- Irritable Bowel Disease
+- Irritable Bowel Disease (IBD)

-When a healthy cat eats protein, their kidneys filter out the waste products from the protein, and these waste products are expelled in the cat’s urine.
+When a healthy cat eats protein, its kidneys filter out the waste products from the protein, and these waste products are expelled in the cat’s urine.

 - Low Levels of Sodium – At less than 0.4%, these specialists cat foods contain even less sodium than “senior” pet foods.
 This is to prevent dehydration.

 - Low Levels of Phosphorus – Phosphorus speeds up the development of kidney disease, so this cat food contains low levels (less than 0.6%) of phosphorus.
 Rabbit meat is naturally low in phosphorus, so it is often used in this type of cat food.

 If you put your cat on a specialized diet, you will likely be able to slow down the development of chronic kidney disease.